-- 1. Grade Point Average - A minimum 2.75 GPA for unconditional acceptance - Applicants with a GPA lower than 2.75 may be considered for admission with the presentation of a minimum combined score of 1000 on the verbal and quantitative sections of the Graduate Record Exam (GRE) - 2.
+- A minimum 2.75 GPA for unconditional acceptance - Applicants with a GPA lower than 2.75 may be considered for admission with the presentation of a minimum combined score of 1000 on the verbal and quantitative sections of the Graduate Record Exam (GRE) or a passing score on the California Subject Examination for Teachers (CSET). - 2.
 Prerequisites - The Physical Education emphasis requires a minimum of 12 semester units of study in Kinesiology including a basic movement anatomy or related course completed with a "C" or better - 3.
-Three Recommendations - 4.
-A Comprehensive Essay

-- · Background and/or experiences in sports, physical education or related areas - Short and long term professional goals - · Reasons for choosing to study at California Baptist University - 5.
-Current Resume including all related professional and extracurricular experiences - 6.
-Interview with the Director of the Graduate Program in Kinesiology
+Three Recommendations completed on forms provided.
+Family members and friends may not complete recommendations - 4.
+A Comprehensive Essay that includes the following elements: - Purpose for entering the program - · Background and/or experiences in sports, physical education or related areas - Short and long term professional goals - Reasons for choosing to study at California Baptist University - 5.
+Current Resume documenting all related professional and extracurricular experiences - 6.
+Successful Interview with the Director of the Graduate Program in Kinesiology